Skip to content

 Cascading payments can be part of an intelligent payment routing strategy.
 In this post, we break down the details and discuss how they can influence your success rates.

-Cascading payments is a type of payment processing that involves distributing transactions through multiple PSPs, channels or gateways using smart routing.
-If a transaction is declined through one channel, it’s moved on to the next for approval.
+Cascading payments are types of payment processing that involve distributing transactions through multiple payment service providers (PSPs), channels, or gateways using smart routing.
+If a transaction is declined through one channel, it moves to the next for approval.
 This gives each transaction multiple opportunities to go through successfully.

 A quick way to look at the differences is: